LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/creating-icons-1-artboard.png)

-#### 192×192px • Canvas
+#### Canvas
-There should be a safe zone around the icons so they look neat on a screen.
+The canvas size should be `192×192px` so that there is a safe zone around the icons to control consistency.
-#### 160×160px • Content area for all but square icons
+#### Content area for all but square
-Be careful with abstract icons: the main thing is that the long side should be `160px`, but the other side can be smaller.
+All but square icons must fit the `160×160px` content area size.
+Be careful with abstract icons: the long side should be `160px`, but the other side can be smaller.
+Don't forget to adjust the size as you change the stroke thickness.
-#### 158×158px • Content area for squares
+#### Content area for squares
-Square icons are icons with most of their edges running along `the yellow guide`.
-This guide will be the center of a `12px` thick stroke, so be sure to adjust the size correctly if you use a different thickness.
-To see which icons are considered square and how this changes the size, see the samples in [GitHub](docs/images/creating-icons-6-sample-icons.png) or [Figma](https://www.figma.com/file/YeHvAvz2g4vqqXGqgGLqRI/%F0%9F%AA%91-Lawnicons-Guidelines?type=design&node-id=307%3A282&mode=design&t=Bf94B5qZCVr9gV0b-1).
+Square icons must fit the `154×154px` content area size.
+Squares should be smaller than other icons to maintain visual balance.
+Note that icons that mostly fit in a square are considered square.
+See the samples in [GitHub](docs/images/creating-icons-6-sample-icons.png) or [Figma](https://www.figma.com/file/YeHvAvz2g4vqqXGqgGLqRI/%F0%9F%AA%91-Lawnicons-Guidelines?type=design&node-id=307%3A282&mode=design&t=Bf94B5qZCVr9gV0b-1).

 ### Foundation